bryancross/key2pdf/README.md

 ###Using ngrok to proxy webhooks to your laptop

-If you are using a computer You can use [ngrok](https://ngrok.com/) to quickly and easy setup a proxy server to redirect webhooks from GitHub.com to expose your computer behind NAT or a firewall:
+You can use [ngrok](https://ngrok.com/) to quickly and easy setup a proxy server to redirect webhooks from GitHub.com to your computer behind NAT or a firewall:

  1. Install ngrok
  2. Run tunnel.sh